andrebrito0/SPE25_Presentation/README.md

 - `presentation` – slides for the conference talk
 - `presentation with appendix` – slides with additional information on model specification
 - `references` – bibliographic references

+---

+The presentation was created using the [Beamer Presentation Template](https://github.com/klb2/beamer-presentation-template).